 |Basis for comparison||Journal||Ledger|

-- It is the second stage of recording entries.
+- Posting entries in the ledger is the second stage of recording entries.

-- It is termed as a book of final entry.
+- Ledgers are termed as a book of final entry.

-Ledger is a compiled book of all the journal transactions including all the assets and liabilities, income and expenses items of the financial statement and the balance gets transferred to trial balance for further records, hence its preparation is an essential part of the accounting process.
+Ledger is a compiled book of all the journal transactions including all the assets and liabilities, income and expenses of the financial statement and the balance gets transferred to trial balance for maintaining further accounts.
+Hence it can be concluded that preparing ledger is the essential part of the accounting process.